bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

 An existing project or category can be updated from the **Update Project/Category** link in the side bar.
 Again, a similar form as before will be presented to the user.
 The owner can not be changed here, but must be modified in the *Members* view instead.
+It is possible to move the current category or project under another category by altering the ``parent`` field.
+The user who does the updating must have a sufficient role in the target category or superuser status.

 .. figure:: _static/app_projectroles/sodar_project_update.png
     :align: center